 The light oak bed frame sets the tone for the space, while the stool and the lamp adds just the right amount of functional decor.
 While we're suckers for oversized art prints, there's something artfully sophisticated about a single, framed, miniature art piece.
 All in all, chefs kiss for this minimal space.

 4. Modern Japandi Bedroom With Vertical Oak Wood Slats

-Despite being extremely popular right now, vertical wood slats are hardly a new design feature - vertical slatted wood has been a feature of Japanese interior design and architecture for centuries, and is simply being brought into the mainstream as we all look for ways to make our walls a little more interesting.
+Despite being extremely popular right now, vertical wood slats are hardly a new design feature - vertical slatted wood has been a feature of Japanese interior design and architecture for centuries, and is simply being brought back in style as we all look for ways to make our walls a little more interesting.

 By combining a neutral colour pallet with white oak plank flooring and a vertical wood slat wall behind the bed, Canadian interior design firm Studio Ninety Design creates a Japanese-inspired bedroom with a modern touch.

 5. Japandi Bedroom With a Wood Slat Room Divider

 Room dividers have made a major comeback (thanks, COVID), and these curved wood slat dividers are the perfect embodiment of Japandi - rich in both form and function, they can be used to literally divide rooms, but also add interesting texture and clean lines to a space.